mmcc-xx/BirdCAGE/README.md

 and analyzing and analysis.
 A Redis container is used to coordinate the tasks.

 ## Here's what you're gonna do
-- Go into the BirdNET-Analyzer directory.
-Do what it says there to get a BirdNET-Analyzer server running.
 - Assuming you are using docker-compose, create a new directory on your server for the application.
 Put the docker-compose.yml file from this repo in there.
 Create detections and db directories in there as well.
 - Edit the docker-compose.yml file to meet your needs.